ava-labs/avalanche-docs/docs/subnets/README.md

 Avalanche's 3 built-in blockchains: Platform Chain (P-Chain), Contract Chain (C-Chain) and Exchange Chain (X-Chain) are validated and secured by all the Avalanche validators which compose a special Subnet and is referred as the Primary Network.

+By definition, all Subnet validators must also validate the Avalanche Primary Network.

 ![image](/img/subnet-validators.png)

 (Image adopted from [this article](https://www.coinbase.com/cloud/discover/dev-foundations/intro-to-avalanche-subnets))